malsubrata/woo-wallet/readme.txt

 - Set wallet system payment method title for the front-end.
 - The customers can use various payment methods to add money.
 - The admin can process refund using the wallet money.
-- Customers will earn cashback according to cart price or product.
+- Customers will earn cashback according to cart price, product or product category wise.
 - Customers can made partial payment.
 - Set cashback amount calculation using fixed or percent method.
 - From the backend, the admin can view the transaction history.